gojimmypi/RFID_Logger/README.md

 ## Supported Hardware

 Any Arduino-style device with Wi-Fi and SPI capabilities could probably be used;
-at this time both the ESP8266 and ESP32 are supported, using either regular or enterprise Wi-Fi, and communicating over SSL.
+at this time both the ESP8266 and ESP32 are supported, as well as the Ardunio MKR WiFi 1010, using either regular or enterprise Wi-Fi, and communicating over SSL.

 # Design Concepts